 Pockets Billiards & Brew, 5610 Kearny Mesa Rd suite e, San Diego, CA 92111 | Phone: (858) 876-5452

-Owned and operated by a former professional female pool player, Pockets truly lives up to its name, offering both a fantastic bar atmosphere and an ample number of pool tables.
-The hallmark of Pockets is its array of 7-foot tables, making it the venue of choice for enthusiasts who prefer these over the larger 9-foot alternatives.
+Owned and operated by a former professional female pool player, Pockets lives up to its name by combining a vibrant bar atmosphere with an good selection of pool tables.
+The venue is known for its array of 7-foot tables, making it a favorite for those who prefer these to the larger 9-foot options.

-While Pockets may not boast high-end brands like Diamond or Predator for their tables, and the felts may be a bit slower, it holds a special place in the hearts of many players.
-It’s particularly favored for casual play and enjoyable nights out with friends, not just for league nights.
+While Pockets may not feature high-end brands like Diamond or Predator, and the felts might be a bit slower, it still is a popular spot for many local players.
+It’s especially popular for casual play and relaxed evenings out with friends, not just for competitive league nights.